jaclew/ILVT/README.md

      * Launch a Windows terminal (Shift+F10 -> Open Terminal/PowerShell Here) and type the following to start VcXsrv
        > vcxsrv.exe -multiwindow -clipboard -wgl
 3. Now follow the install instructions for Linux above.

-## Launching
-Launch ILVT with Python version 3 by executing the following command:
-> python <path_to_ILVT>/read_painter.py

-If you run on Windows and using WSL, make sure you have started the X-server (for instructions above).

 ## Manual
 Documentation and examples (using a test dataset) are available in the reference manual, located in the file list above and at the following links: (<a href="https://github.com/jaclew/IVLT/raw/main/reference_manual.docx" target="_blank">reference manual</a>, <a href="https://github.com/jaclew/IVLT/tree/main/test_data" target="_blank">test dataset</a>).